Skip to main content

 Best Practices and Limitations

-• If you've populated Device42 with devices before your first discovery run (using CSV imports, spreadsheets, or manual entry), be sure to test discovery against a few devices to check that the selected discovery naming options are correct for your naming convention.
-For example, if you added nh-linux01 as a device, autodiscovery could find the hostname nh-linux01.example.com and add it as a new device because the names don't match.
+• If you've populated Device42 with devices before your first discovery run (using CSV imports, spreadsheets, or manual entry), test discovery against a few devices to verify that the selected discovery naming options are correct for your naming convention.
+For example, if you added nh-linux01 as a device, discovery could find the hostname nh-linux01.example.com and add it as a new device because the names don't match.
 See the Device Naming and Duplicate Device Prevention section.

-• It's best to run device autodiscovery after running network autodiscovery or after defining the subnets where your network IPs reside.
+• Run device discovery after running network discovery or after defining the subnets where your network IPs reside.

-• Floating IPs that logically belong to a cluster but are found on a device during autodiscovery will be assigned to that device and not the cluster resource.
+• Floating IPs that logically belong to a cluster but are found on a device during discovery will be assigned to that device and not the cluster resource.

 • You can run the WDS from any or multiple network segments.
-Communication from the autodiscovery client back to the main Device42 instance requires access via port TCP/443 (HTTPS) to be allowed on your network.
+Communication from the discovery client back to the main Device42 instance requires access via port TCP/443 (HTTPS) on your network.

 Legacy Windows 2000 Discovery Prerequisites

-If you are looking to discover a legacy Windows 2000-based operating system, a few OS settings need to be tweaked on the machine hosting your WDS to obtain proper results:
+To discover a legacy Windows 2000-based operating system, adjust the following OS settings on the machine hosting your WDS:

 1. Change or create the HKLM\SYSTEM\CurrentControlSet\Control\Lsa\LmCompatibilityLevel element so that it has the value 1.